excaliburne/Selenium_test_stanwood/README.md

 *TestRegistrationValid.py* will register an account by default.
 If you want the form to be filled but not register an account, open the .py and change **register** to False

-For *TestRegistrationValid.py* make sure to open the code and change the location of the photo you want to upload.